cbrandlehner/homebridge-daikin-local/README.md

 81% to 100%: Level 7 (max)

 The AC:
 Apple HomeKit settings allow you to enable or disable the swing aka oscillation mode.
-As HomeKit is limited to a true or false value, the plugins configuration allows you to configure the type of swing mode.
-Available modes are: horizontal swing, vertical swing and 3D.
+As HomeKit is limited to a true or false value, the plugin's configuration allows you to configure the type of swing mode.
+Available modes are "horizontal swing", "vertical swing" and "3D".

 <img src="https://user-images.githubusercontent.com/2294359/80783674-b40efd00-8ba4-11ea-9977-5af6bdc5799c.png" align="center" alt="Aircon" width="50%" height="50%">

-# Technical background information on the API being used
+# Technical background information on the API used

 The `apiroute` is used for two main calls: Get info such as current activity and sensor readings from the thermostat and set the target temperature and modes.
 The Aircon LAN adapter provides two directories for these settings and data: